 Early one morning last week, while strolling a Florida beach looking for sea shells, I was attacked by the area’s notorious “no-see-ems”, or sand flies or biting midges.
 I didn’t realize it, however, until later that evening when the itching started – the agonizing, I-want-to-flay-the-skin-off-my-legs itching. 😡

 After a sleepless night, I sped to the drugstore to buy something, anything, that might help.
-As usual, I was faced with an aisle of products all promising “fast” relief.
+As … read on

 Continuing my frugal first aid series, this post is about treating sunburns—appropriate since I am writing this as I sit on a beach in Florida!